e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 The voice of Product becomes a lot louder in the R&D stage.

 Practically, the most senior engineers are the only one working on testing new systems as the trading stack is very complex and very sensitive.
-They are looking at all sorts of different kind of optimisation problems from OS configuration to programing/compiling technics that can squeeze more cycles.
+They are looking at all sorts of different kind of optimisation problems from OS configuration to programing/compiling technics that can squeeze more cycles, run on lower resources or any other performance metric that has been directly connected to revenue.

-New technologies vetting is critical as a new framework/lib introduction can wreck the performance of the mega product they ultimately work on.
+A large chunk of effort is on new technologies vetting as it is critical since a new framework/lib introduction can wreck the performance of the mega product they ultimately work on.
-Less research in the end, more fine testing and deep exploration of complex optimizations on established technologies.
+Less research in the end, more fine testing and depth in exploration of complex optimizations on established technologies.

+Sometimes a new principle or paradigm will be discovered/developed but the secrecy of this industry means probably no patents.

 #### R&D at Crypto Inc
 Crypto Inc is a challenger at a small size.
 In this context, R&D is close to the end-product, limited but still crucial.

 Iterations are fast, decisions bold because it's important to differentiate ourselves from the rest of the market, and we are lean and mean, so we can handle fast changes better.

-Research here goes deeper into core technologies like blockchain if having a custom one benefits the business, and in everything going through the user.
+Research here goes deeper into core technologies like blockchain - if having a custom one benefits the business -, and in everything going through the user.
 For instance, this can go into user experience, customer experiences, user interfaces, latest and greatest app and web technologies, and security paradigms.

-These are more visual in nature, but they are still R&D. The reason why it matters to see it this way, is because it is quite common for UX as a broad topic, to be only between product and designers.
+These are more visual in nature, but they are still R&D. The reason why it matters to see it this way, is because it is quite common for UX - as a broad topic - to be only handled between product and designers.
 This, unfortunately, completely misses out the implementation reality engineers will face.
+So, approaching it from an R&D perspective gives you a dramatic edge in execution.

-Similarly to this, when Square launched with the mag stripe reader working out of the microphone jack in, this R&D work allowed them to create a UX that opened the door to anyone taking credit card payments.
+Similarly to this, when Square launched with the mag stripe reader working out of the microphone jack in, this R&D work allowed them to create a UX that opened the door for anyone to take credit card payments.

 @#$mvp$#@
 ### MVP